for mongodb

 EntityRepository.nativeDelete(where: FilterQuery<T> | any): Promise<number>;

-Additionally there is execute() method that supports executing raw SQL queries or QueryBuilder instances.
+Additionally, there is execute() method that supports executing raw SQL queries or QueryBuilder instances.
 To create QueryBuilder, you can use createQueryBuilder() factory method on both EntityManager and EntityRepository classes:

 const qb = em.createQueryBuilder('Author');